Foster a Child, Siblings or Teen in Northern California

 AFS approved resource parents must:

-- reside in the following Northern California counties: Alameda, Butte, Contra Costa, El Dorado, Kern, Lake, Marin, Napa, Placer, Sacramento, San Francisco, San Joaquin, San Mateo, Santa Clara, Solano, Sonoma, Stanislaus, Sutter, Yolo and Yuba
+- reside in the following Northern California counties: Alameda, Butte, Contra Costa, El Dorado, Kern, Lake, Marin, Napa, Placer, Sacramento, San Francisco, San Joaquin, San Mateo, Santa Clara, Solano, Sonoma, Stanislaus, Sutter, Yolo or Yuba

 - have a stable source of income sufficient to meet your family’s needs

-- provide approved adult supervision for a foster child whenever they are in your home
+- provide approved adult supervision for foster youth when they are in your home

-- have a bedroom for a foster youth (individual or shared with a child of same gender and similar in age)
+- have a bedroom for foster youth (individual or shared with a child of the same gender and similar in age)

 Learn About Becoming an AFS Resource or Adoptive Parent